Hijack the Seas: Tsunami

 Her words were laced with irony, as none of us thought that would be our fate.
 There were plenty of ways to die here, and that one took too long.
 Longer than we probably had.

 That thought brought me to the conversation I needed to have with everybody, and postponing it wasn’t likely to make it any better.
-But I didn’t want to ruin any more appetites, so I sat quietly for a moment.
-Sucking down some of the best soup I’d ever had, or maybe I was just hungrier than usual.
+But I didn’t want to ruin any more appetites, so I sat quietly for a moment, sucking down some of the best soup I’d ever had.
+Or maybe I was just hungry.

 “Other than for the garden, there’s not much in the way of provisions,” Pritkin told me.
 “We’ve checked the buildings that are safe to enter, and almost everything usable was destroyed.”

 “Not that there was much,” Alphonse added.
-“Witches, they got ways of preserving food, but there wasn’t much to preserve.
+“Witches got ways of preserving food, but there wasn’t much to preserve.
 It looked like they were hunkered down for a while, probably living off the gardens and their stores and maybe getting some supplies through the portals—”

 “That could have been what betrayed them,” Bodil said.
 “Portals leave a trace if you know how to read it.”